About the Author

 Maiden name of my great great Grandmother, Mary E. Pierce.
 My Pierce line descends from John Pers who emigrated from England to Massachusetts in 1637.
 His descendant, Jarvis Pierce Sr., moved his family from Massachusetts to Illinois in the early 1800s.
 His son, Jarvis Pierce Jr. lived in Jefferson, Gallatin, and Saline Counties in Illinois.
 He died in 1880.

 Maiden name of my great great grandmother, Merced Gonzalez.
-My Gonzalez line descends from Don Manuel Gonzalez, born in Spain, who came to New Orleans with the Spanish Army in the 1700s.
-After leaving the army, Manuel settled in Pensacola, Florida, and married Maria Louisa Bonifay.
+My Gonzalez line descends from don Manuel Gonzalez, born in Spain, who came to Pensacola and New Orleans with the Spanish Army in the 1780s.
+After leaving the army, Manuel settled in Pensacola, Florida, and married Marie Louise Bonifay.
 Their granddaughter, Merced Gonzalez, married Thomas William Brent.

-Maiden name of my great great grandmother, Amanda Brosnahan.
-My Brosnahan line descends from Andrew Brosnahan/Brosnaham, who supposedly came from Ireland and was in New York by 1787.
+Maiden name of my great great grandmother, Amanda Brosnaham.
+My Brosnaham line descends from Andrew Brosnahan/Brosnaham, who supposedly came from Ireland and was in New York by 1787.
 He settled in Catskill, New York, with his wife, Margaret Rim, and two children, George and John.
 John, who became a doctor, eventually settled in Pensacola, Florida, where he left many descendants.

 Maiden name of my fourth great grandmother, Marguerite Jardelat.
 My Jardelat line descends from Alain Jardelat, born in France, who came to New Orleans in the 1700s.
 His son, Pierre, and family lived at Arkansas Post.
 Pierre's daughter Marguerite married Pablo Granpera; their daughter Pauline married Celestino Gonzalez of Pensacola.